-We should always do all what we can to teach them all these “life lessons” alongside with sport specific skills, because no matter in which sport you are coaching, if you are truly passionate about giving your best in what you do – you will make it easy and achievable for young athletes to build up also their mental and emotional strength together with physical part of it.
+We should always do all what we can to teach them all these “life lessons” alongside with sport specific skills, because no matter in which sport you are coaching, if you are truly passionate about giving your best in what you do – you will make it easy and achievable for young athletes to build up also their mental and emotional strength together with the physical aspect of it.

-Be humble.
-Listen.
-Hear them out.
-Observe.
-Notice.
-Learn from them.
 Believe in them so much that they don’t have any other choice but to start to believe in themselves too! <3

 I would love to hear your comments about this topic?